 Tanzania is the land of the famous Masai tribe.
 The Masai are known for their traditional way of life, language and their beautiful jewelry and clothing.
 But also female genital mutilation, child marriages and the use of traditional midwives.

 We see it as our obligation to give support to the masai community.
-Therefor Shemeji Safari donates 15% of the
+Therefore Shemeji Safari donates 5% of the

 profit to help Masai women.
 Updates and news about our support to the masai you find on our Facebook page.

-Shemeji Safari works with HIMS community.
-A local organization founded by Mackrine Rumanyika, which is committed in the field of training and education to disadvantaged women/groups and the Masai community.
+Shemeji Safari works with a local organization which is committed in the field of training and education for disadvantaged women/groups and the Masai community.

-One of the problems the Masai girls face is that they already have been given away for marriage at a young age.
+One of the problems the Masai girls face is that they have been given away for marriage at a young age.
 The dowry (cows) is already accepted so the decision can not be reversed.
-More and more mothers and daughters accept this no longer and the girls (average 13-16 years old) run a way from home.
-In Arusha, they are taken in by HIMS.
+More and more mothers and daughters accept this no longer and the girls (average 13-18 years old) run a way from home.
+In Arusha, they are taken in by the local organization.
 To give the girls a chance for a new future, it is important they finish school.
-Shemeji Safari provides financial support to HIMS so that girls can return to school.
-After they have completed their secundary school they choose, for example, an education to become a teacher. .
+Shemeji Safari provides financial support so the girls can return to school.
+After they have completed their secundary school they choose, for example, an education to become a teacher.